git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 dead in the water.

 And the same will also end up coming up in later cases if you use Vim or Emacs and many TUI (Terminal User Interface) applications.
+So if you haven't internalized the concept, let's do it now.
+If you already have done similar command sequences before in TUI/GUI applications, that'll come in helpful.

 Q> ### Coming from ``GNU Screen``?
 Q>